EqualExperts/agents-behave/blog/blog-tests.md

     )
 ```

-Next, we create an LLM User designed to simulate conversations with the assistant.
+Next, we create an Test User designed to simulate conversations with the assistant.

 ```python